koalalalabear/Curating-the-Best-Airbnb-in-Seattle/README.md

     <img src="images/attractionsquantityneighbourhood.png" alt="change in price" width="500" />
 </div>

 Prices are dividied by the number of people the listing accomodates to isolate prices from the relationship with accomodation.
 The below histogram visualizing the distribution of prices shows that breakfast is cheaper in Rainer Valley than Capitol Hill, despite Capitol Hill having more attractions and places to visit for breakfast.
 This shows the demand for breakfasts exists as it actually value adds to the guest experience and guests are willing to pay more for the ammenity.
-On the other side, breakfast is offered more frequently in cheaper listings in Rainer Hill as 8 listings offering breakfast are the cheapest, meaning that it is offered as a function of convenience due to the lack of attractions nearby.
+On the other side, breakfast is offered more frequently in cheaper listings in Rainer Hill as 8 listings offering breakfast are the cheapest, meaning that it is offered as a function of convenience due to the lack of attractions nearby. <br>

 ![Alt text](images/rainervscapitol.png)

 ## Conclusion and Recommendations